 Metastaq's prime functionality

-We structured the platforms’ features according to the elaborated mind map, which was a necessary premise of user flow.
-For example, we packed Metastaq with a no-code NFT creation and powerups that help users increase the value of their NFTs and make it a reward or a discount coupon.
+We structured the platforms' features according to the elaborated mind map, which was a necessary premise of user flow.
+For example, we packed Metastaq with a no-code NFT creation and powerups that help users increase the value of their unique digital assets and make it a reward or a discount coupon.

 The platform also is rich with functionality like integration with webpages and API, payment in fiat (not exclusively cryptocurrency), automatic creation of SC, and the ability to mint all NFTs in one transaction.